Collective or Class Actions and Claims Aggregation in Germany

 Act on Model Proceedings in Disputes under Capital Markets Law

-The Act on Model Proceedings in Disputes under Capital Markets Law (KapMuG) was introduced in 2005 as a merely temporary measure, which – due to two extensions – will end on 1 November 2020.
-However, a further extension until 31 December 2023 is currently passing through the legislative process.
+The Act on Model Proceedings in Disputes under Capital Markets Law (KapMuG) was introduced in 2005 as a merely temporary measure, which – owing to several extensions – will end on 31 December 2023.
 Prominent KapMuG proceedings are Deutsche Telecom AG (prospectus liability), Volkswagen AG (delayed ad hoc announcement) and various prospectus liability cases regarding closed-end funds.
 The KapMuG is limited to capital market litigation and cannot be used in areas of consumer protection, competition or antitrust law.
 However, it has been as a role model for certain aspects of the Act on Declaratory Model Actions (see below).

 Under the KapMuG, on the application of 10 claimants to a regional court (or courts) to allow master proceedings, the competent higher regional court as a court of first instance will rule on specific factual and legal questions regarding the prerequisites of the underlying claims, with an appeal to the Federal Court of Justice.
 In the KapMuG master proceedings, the higher regional court chooses a lead claimant to argue the case on his or her own behalf and on behalf of all other claimants who have also applied for such proceedings, who then become intervening parties in the master proceedings.
 All pending cases before the regional courts brought by the lead claimant, the intervening parties and by any additional claimants who have filed similar claims in the period before the ruling in the master proceeding becomes final are suspended, and the limitation periods of their claims are halted.

 The competent higher regional court’s decision to allow master proceedings and the different procedural events are published online in a federal claim register: they are public and transparent.
-Up to six months after publication, further potential individual claims can be notified to the federal claim register with little cost and no procedural risk, with the result that the limitation period for that particular party is halted, without that party bringing an actual claim.
+Up to six months after publication, further potential individual claims can be notified to the federal claim register with little cost and no procedural risk, resulting in the limitation period for that particular party being halted without that party bringing an actual claim.
 Except for the halt, such a simple notification does not have any other effect for the applicant (being no claimant at this stage).

 The final decision on the factual and legal questions in the master proceedings will be binding on all claimants who have filed a similar claim before the ruling became final.
 Following the final decision, the respective regional courts will now apply the answers given in the master proceedings to all similar pending individual cases.
 Hence, the master proceedings will not result in damages or specific performance, which will be decided in the resumed regional court proceedings.